Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 You might think SDLC is only for big enterprises, but the core ideas help anyone building software:

-Even a one-person side project benefits from a lightweight SDLC: a bit of planning, some notes on requirements, and an intentional approach to testing and releases.
+Even a one-person side project benefits from a lightweight SDLC: a bit of planning, a small set of requirements, and an intentional approach to testing and releases.

-In older, Waterfall-style projects, these phases are completed one after another.
-In modern Agile and DevOps teams, you often cycle through them in shorter iterations – but the phases themselves still exist.
+In older, Waterfall-style projects these phases are mostly sequential.
+In modern Agile and DevOps teams you still use the phases, but you move through them in short iterations.

 Typical activities include: